odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 "bibliography", so that Pandoc picks it up. "bibliography.json" is placed in the same directory as "document.md", since "document.md" is the first input file given.
-The next time you process "document.md", **pandoc-zotxt.lua** will *not* look up "doe2020Title" in Zotero, since "bibliography.json" already contains data for that source.
+The next time you process "document.md", **pandoc-zotxt.lua** will *not* look up the source "doe2020Title" in Zotero, because the file "bibliography.json" already contains its bibliographic data.

 KNOWN ISSUES